peritext/peritext/specification/sections/doc-resources_syntax.md

 ```

+*Note : in regular markdown these two notations would be dedicated to coding respectively hyperlinks and images.
+However, as one of the principles of Modulo is to keep external web two clicks away and to force writers to rigorously describe all external resources they are using (including links and images), there is no conflict between regular markdown's notation and modulo markdown's notation : images or links are not supposed to be specifiable directly in the linear markdown contents, so their notation can be used for something else, inline and block contextualizations.*

-When this is done, default contextualization params are automatically provided to specify a way to display this contextualization in the document (as an aside-caller, as a footnote caller, as a html-replacement caller (for bib references)).
+Default contextualization params are automatically provided to specify a way to display a resource in the document (as an aside-caller, as a footnote caller, as a html-replacement caller (for bib references), ... ).

-However, it is also possible to provide some params to specify how to contextualize the resource in the document.
-This is done by **following the resource contextualization call with a bibtex contextualization object.** Example :
+However, it is also possible to provide some params to specify more precisely how to contextualize the resource in the document (for instance : specify a page number when contextualizing a bibliographical resource, call a visualization module when contextualizing a data resource, ...).
+This is done by **following the resource contextualization call with a bibtex contextualizer object.** Example :

 ```
 //possible params location #1